Mediamazine

 1. Open your browser, make sure you are connected and log into your Flickr account.

-2. Click the Upload your first photo link (see Figure 1).
-If you cannot find the upload link, just type in this URL in your browser (or click the link!) : http://www.flickr.com/photos/upload/ — if you are not signed in, Flickr will prompt you for your login and password info.
+2. Click the Upload your first photo link, as shown in Figure 1, below.
+If you cannot find the upload link, click this link.
+If you are not signed in, Flickr will prompt you for your login and password info.

 Figure 1: Upload your first photo